Superhuman Alternatives

 Shortwave

-Best for AI-assist in Gmail at a quarter of Superhuman's price
+Best for AI-assist on Gmail at a fraction of Superhuman's rate

 Try Shortwave